neuralcodinglab/brain2pix/README.md

 # Brain2Pix: Supplementary materials

+### Folders
+data_preprocessing: this folder contails all the code written to make RFSimages.
+code: Codes containing the model and training loop for the experiments. addional results: reconstruction videos in GIF format and figures in PFD format.

-Anonymous repository for the supplementary materials of the paper "Brain2Pix: Fully convolutional naturalistic video reconstruction  from brain activity".
+Repository for the supplementary materials of the paper "Brain2Pix: Fully convolutional naturalistic video reconstruction  from brain activity".

 <b>Main results -- FixedRF (test set):</b>